Citymonstret/Jenkins4J/README.md

 #### How does it work?
 Jenkins4J uses the Jenkins [remote access JSON API](https://wiki.jenkins.io/display/JENKINS/Remote+access+API) (in the future, XML support *may* be added).
-[Retrofit](https://github.com/square/retrofit) is used as the HTTL client, [Gson](https://github.com/google/gson) is used for JSON deserialization and general [Guava](https://github.com/google/guava) utilities are used throughout Jenkins4J.
+[Retrofit](https://github.com/square/retrofit) is used as the HTTP client, [Gson](https://github.com/google/gson) is used for JSON deserialization and general [Guava](https://github.com/google/guava) utilities are used throughout Jenkins4J.

 #### How to use it?